For many French people, the French Riviera (or Côte d’Azur) is synonymous with summer holidays.

 For almost 200 years, the English created a real parallel society on the French Riviera, and in particular on the coast of the Alpes Maritimes department.

-Indeed, Queen Victoria and her son Edward VII were truly under the spell of the region.
+Indeed, Queen Victoria and her son Edward VII were truly under the region’s spell.

 In their wake, hundreds of British families came to settle in Nice.
 This explains the presence of an Anglican church.